hangol4/Dynamics-Language-Model/README.md

 ### `mistralai_rag_examples/basic_RAG.ipynb`
 - [source](https://github.com/mistralai/cookbook/blob/main/mistral/rag/basic_RAG.ipynb), also see [this](https://docs.mistral.ai/guides/rag/) website
-- the free API key from only allows to use mistral small, not mistral large
+- the free API key only allows to use Mistral small, not Mistral large

 ### `langchain/run_locally/rag-locally-on-intel-cpu.ipynb`
 - [source](https://github.com/langchain-ai/langchain/blob/master/cookbook/rag-locally-on-intel-cpu.ipynb), see also [this](https://python.langchain.com/docs/how_to/local_llms/) website
-- when using the `nomic-embed-text-v1.5` in GGUF format with `llama.cpp`, it cahnges the context window to 2048 tokens
+- when using the `nomic-embed-text-v1.5` in GGUF format with `llama.cpp`, it changes the context window to 2048 tokens
 - mistral large [is not available](https://docs.mistral.ai/getting-started/models/models_overview/#open-models) as .gguf file, I found some [here](https://huggingface.co/bartowski/Mistral-Large-Instruct-2407-GGUF) but it's not the official source.
 Same with [Llama 4](https://huggingface.co/lmstudio-community/Llama-4-Scout-17B-16E-Instruct-GGUF)